 The issue is that while one of these stories feels complete, the other one does not.

 The Curse of Willow Song is not a poorly made movie.
 It’s shot in black and white and features some good cinematography.
-Each of the actors involved, in particular, Valerie Tian as Willow and Elfina Luk as her friend Dani.
+Each of the actors involved is good, particularly Valerie Tian as Willow and Elfina Luk as her friend Dani.
 The effects, given the budget, are well executed as well.

-Ultimately though it is never really clear where Willow’s powers come from.
-There is one line in the middle where someone says she was weird when she was young and the implication that her previous addiction to heroin had suppressed them, but in an effort to show without telling the picture is left incomplete.
+Ultimately though, it is never apparent where Willow’s powers come from.
+There is one line in the middle where someone says she was weird when she was young and the implication that her previous heroin addiction had suppressed them, but in an effort to show without telling, the picture is left incomplete.

-It’s worth pointing out that The Curse of Willow Song has already won Best BC Film award from this years Vancouver International Film Festival, so I am in the minority here.
-While I did not connect with this film it’s entirely possible that at you will.
+It’s worth pointing out that The Curse of Willow Song has already won the Best BC Film award from this years Vancouver International Film Festival, so I am in the minority here.
+While I did not connect with this film, it’s entirely possible that at you will.